Autodesk Fusion Extensions | Unlock advanced capabilities in Autodesk Fusion | Autodesk

 The Autodesk Fusion Signal Integrity Extension is a cost-option simulation service powered by Ansys technology that, when purchased, unlocks insights into the PCB design impacts on performance through information around signal length, impedance, inductance, resistance, delay and more.
 Extensions provide a flexible, cost-effective way for you to access more advanced technology in line with your changing business needs.

-The Autodesk Fusion Simulation Extension is a set of simulation study types to help you investigate the feasibility of manufacturing your 3D design.
-Understand how it may perform under real-life conditions before manufacturing anything.
-Analyze the performance and manufacturability of your 3D models to ensure they will meet the demands of real-world situations with structural, thermal, and explicit simulation tools.
-The Simulation Extension includes injection molding simulation studies to help you gain plastic injection molding manufacturing insights.

-With a subscription to Autodesk Fusion software, you can install it on up to 3 computers or other devices.
+With a subscription to Autodesk Fusion software, you can install it on up to three computers or other devices.
 However, only the named user can sign in and use that software on a single computer at any given time.
-Please refer to the Software License Agreement for more information.
+Please refer to the Software Licence Agreement (US site) for more information.

 Launch your trial software and click Subscribe Now on the trial screen or buy Autodesk Fusion here.
 When buying your subscription, enter the same email address and password combination you used to sign in to your trial.
 Learn more about converting a trial to a paid subscription.